WouldYouRatherApp/WouldYouRatherApp/README.md

 **Required Must-have Stories**
 * [x] User can see a styled launch screen and app icon
+* [x] Users can create an account and log in
-* [ ] User should be able to post would you rather questions to the feed
+* [x] User should be able to post would you rather questions
+* [ ] User should be able to see posts on their feed
 * [ ] User should be able to have the option to upload a photo with their question
 * [ ] User should be able to vote on the poll
 * [ ] User can upvote other peoples posts